 Mini Grants

-The Center for Civic Engagement & Learning (CCEL) is pleased to offer project mini grants of $150 to support CWRU civic engagement projects.
+The Center for Civic Engagement & Learning (CCEL) is pleased to offer project mini grants of up to $150 to support CWRU civic engagement projects.
 These mini grants are designated for projects and activities that promote principles of civic engagement and actively engage students, staff, faculty, and/or community members.

 Mini-Grant Request Process